podtato-head/podtato-head/podtato-server/kind/README.md

 ./full_install.sh
 ```

-and you cluster with traefik will be setup automatically for you
+The cluster will setup traefik automatically.